jbwong05/yestranslate/README.md

 Small Chrome extension that ensures web pages can be translated.

 ## Inspiration
 As a general education requirement, my college requires us to take a foreign language.
 One of my spanish classes uses an online textbook that uses the `notranslate` class in order to stop Google translate from being able to translate the webpage.
-This simple extension removes the use of the `notranlate` class allowing web pages to once again be able to be translated by Google translate.
+This simple extension removes the use of the `notranlate` class allowing web pages to once again be able to be translated by Google translate or another browser extension.

 ## Installation